 - name the file to be erased and choose Mac OS Extended format.

-- Click Erase to wipe macOS Monterey.
+- Click Erase to wipe macOS Ventura.

 - Make sure your Mac is connected to the internet.
 Click on Apple menu in the top left corner and choose Restart from the drop-down menu.